goderich/dissertation/dissertation.md

 # Atayal subgrouping {#sec:atayal-subgrouping}

 This chapter brings together the evidence from Chapters 4 and 5 to propose a subgrouping hypothesis of Atayal dialects.
 First, I present the new subgrouping in @sec:subgrouping-proposal.
-I then go over the phonological evidence in @sec:phonological-evidence and lexical evidence in @sec:lexical-evidence individually, before combining them in @sec:combining-the-evidence.
+I then go over the phonological and lexical evidence for each individual node of the tree in [@sec:northern-atayal-evidence;@sec:southern-atayal-evidence].
+Finally, I make some generalizations from the subgrouping and compare it with the old subgrouping proposal in @sec:subgrouping-summary.

 ## Subgrouping proposal {#sec:subgrouping-proposal}